By Jordan Bowman and Marian Orlousky

 February 26, 2021

-The following post is part one of our series on climate change and the Appalachian Trail.
+The following post is part of our series on climate change and the Appalachian Trail.
 For other parts in the series, click the links below.

 “Please make no mistake, climate change is the biggest threat to security that modern humans have ever faced.
 I don’t envy you the responsibility that this places on all of you and your governments… There is no going back.”